mexcdevelop/apidocs/source/index.html.md

 Other info:

-MARKET: When type is market, if it is a buy order, `quoteOrderQty` is a required.
-If it is a sell order, `quantity` is a required.
+MARKET: When type is market,  `quoteOrderQty` or `quantity` required to choose anyone.

 - `MARKET` orders using the `quantity` field specifies the amount of the `base asset` the user wants to sell at the market price
   - For example, sending a `MARKET` order on BTCUSDT will specify how much BTC the user is selling.